Little Boots

-Victoria Christina Hesketh (born 4 May 1984), better known by her stage name Little Boots, is an English electropop singer-songwriter and DJ.
+Victoria Christina Hesketh (born 4 May 1984), known professionally as Little Boots, is an English singer-songwriter and DJ.
 She was previously a member of the band Dead Disco.
-Since performing as a solo artist she has released three albums, Hands (2009), Nocturnes (2013) and Working Girl (2015) and a number of associated EPs and remixes.
+Since performing as a solo artist, she has released four albums: Hands (2009), Nocturnes (2013), Working Girl (2015) and Tomorrow's Yesterdays (2022), and a number of associated EPs and remixes.
 Hesketh has toured internationally both as a DJ-only act as well as with a full band.
 Hands reached number five on the UK Albums Chart and the singles "New in Town" and "Remedy" became top twenty hits.

 Biography

 1984–2005: Early life and career beginnings

 Hesketh was born in Blackpool, Lancashire.
 Her father has a car sales business and her mother is a writer.
 The oldest sibling with three brothers, she was raised in Thornton, Lancashire.

 From the age of five, Hesketh played the piano and began lessons at six with Ruth Birchall, eventually winning a music scholarship.
 During this time she was taught how to play the flute, was a member of the school choir and travelled regularly to Manchester to take lessons on her harp.
 Trained initially in classical singing by Janet Wunderley, by the age of thirteen Hesketh was writing her own songs.

 Hesketh attended the private Rossall School in Fleetwood, and then the state Blackpool Sixth Form College; it was around this time that she entered the ITV talent competition search Pop Idol aged sixteen.
 Reaching the third round, she was eliminated by the producers of the show and did not reach the panel of judges.
 She stated, "It gave me a thicker skin and it made me realise that it wasn't a short cut to getting where I wanted to be."

 After singing with the Lancashire Youth Jazz Orchestra and performing with a jazz trio for some time Hesketh decided to prioritise her education and studied cultural studies at the University of Leeds, attaining a first-class honours degree.
 She subsidised her course by playing "awful, schmoozy lounge versions of Norah Jones songs" in hotels around the north-west.
 "It paid me loads of money, but it's not what I wanted to be doing" she said.
 It was during her time at Leeds University that Hesketh, along with two of her fellow students, formed the all-female band Dead Disco, Hesketh herself eventually becoming the lead singer.